Bodega investor: I didn't anticipate the controversy

 The co-founders, former Google employees Paul McDonald and Ashwath Rajan, issued an apology for offending those who felt its mission targeted entrepreneurial immigrants.

-Prior to its launch, Silicon Valley investors poured $2.5 million the company.
+Prior to its launch, Silicon Valley investors poured $2.5 million into the company.
 Among those investors is Hunter Walk, partner at venture capitalist firm Homebrew.
 In a blog post addressing the controversy, he admitted he didn't foresee the potential backlash, including outcry stemmed from the company's name.

 "...
 Even though I looked at this name for several months pre-launch, why didn't I anticipate the ways it could be interpreted?" he wrote.
 "It didn't occur to me that some people would see the word and associate its use in this context with whitewashing or cultural appropriation."